Pearl Fryar: Biography

 Pearl Fryar was born on December 4, 1939, in Clinton, North Carolina, to a sharecropper family.
 In the late 1950s, he attended the North Carolina College in Durham.
 He served in the military and was in the Korean War.
 After leaving the military, he moved to Queens, New York.
 In 1975, he began work as a factory engineer at a Coca-Cola soda can factory in Bishopville until his retirement in 2006.

-Initially, Fryar wanted to move into Bishopville's city limits, however he was blocked from purchasing a home in the area due to white residents thinking he wouldn't maintain his property and instead built on the outskirts of town.
-He began working in his yard to prove his white neighbors wrong with "throwaway" plants rescued from the compost pile at local nurseries and received the 'Yard of the Month' in 1985.
+Initially, Fryar wanted to move into Bishopville's city limits.
+However, he was blocked from purchasing a home in an all-white neighborhood because residents believed a black person would not maintain his property, according to Mike Gibson, who maintains Fryar's topiary garden.
+Instead he built on the outskirts of town.
+He began working in his yard to prove his white neighbors wrong with "throwaway" plants rescued from the compost pile at local nurseries and received a Yard of the Month award in 1985.
 Around 1988, Fryar began trimming the evergreen plants around his yard into unusual shapes.
-In addition to the boxwood and yew found there originally, he began transplanting holly, fir, loblolly pine and other plants as they became available.
-His living sculptures are astounding feats of artistry and horticulture.
-Pearl Fryar and his garden are now internationally recognized and have been the subject of numerous newspaper and magazine articles, television shows.
+In addition to the boxwood, and yew found there originally, he began transplanting holly, fir, loblolly pine and other plants as they became available.
+Through his innovative work, Fryar has received recognition as an outsider artist despite not regarding himself as an artist.

 In 2006, the documentary A Man Named Pearl was produced by Scott Galloway and Brent Pierson about his work.

+Fryar died at his home in Bishopville, South Carolina, on April 4, 2026, at the age of 86.